elizavetasemenova/amld-2018/Readme.md

 Material for [the workshop at Appled Machine Learning Days 2018](https://www.appliedmldays.org/workshop_sessions/machine-learning-for-news-theory-applications-and-visualisation-in-python): "Machine Learning for News: Theory, Applications and Visualisation in Python".
-Any content of this repository before 27th January 2018 is subject to change.
+Any content of this repository is subject to change both before and after the workshop.

 ## Getting started